Welcome To Berlin

 Our hotel is your upmarket hotel in the center of Berlin.
 The InterContinental Berlin has struck an impressive pose on the city skyline since 1958.
 A better location is hard to imagine — world-famous Potsdamer Platz and Kurfürstendamm Boulevard are around the corner.
 The Reichstag and Memorial Church are within walking distance.
 And so is the relaxing Tiergarten park.
 The InterContinental Berlin with its friendly teams and delicious breakfast is your perfect base for the exploration of Berlin.

 Berlin Underworlds.
-Almost 40 percent of the buildings in the city centre are situated underground holding secrets of old brewery cellars, the pneumatic post and bunker system.
+Almost 40 percent of the buildings in the city centre are holding underground secrets of old brewery cellars, pneumatic post and bunker system.
 Experience Berlin´s underground bunker and shelter constructions.
 Afterwards you can enjoy a freshly prepared hot chocolate in the incomparable ambience of the chocolate house Fassbender and Rausch at Gendarmenmarkt.

 Topography of Terror.
 The majority of NS-regime crimes were planned and staged at the centre of these present-day sites.
 The central institutions of Nazi persecution and terror, the Secret State Police, the leadership of the SS and the Reich Security Main Office, were located here.
 Partially destroyed during the war, rendered unrecognizable after the war by demolition and conversion and eventually forgotten, this historic site was rediscovered in the early 1980s and gradually re-established in the historical memory of Berlin and the Federal Republic of Germany.
 What had been a partial wasteland in the shadow of the Berlin wall was ultimately transformed into a centre for the documentation of Nazi crimes.
 Free entry.